List of exercises

 force_orphan: true

-• In the “Source” section, choose “Deploy form a branch” in the dropdown menu
+• In the “Source” section, choose “Deploy from a branch” in the dropdown menu.

-• (You should be able to verify the pages deployment in the Actions list)
+• You should now be able to verify the pages deployment in the Actions list).

-That’s it!
-Your site should now be live on https://<myuser>.github.io/documentation-example/ (replace username).
+• Your site should now be live on https://USER.github.io/documentation-example/ (replace USER).

-• Commit and push them, and verify that the documentation website refreshes after your changes (can take few seconds or a minute)
+• Verify that the documentation website refreshes after your changes (can take few seconds or a minute)

 Hosting websites/homepages on GitHub Pages